trestrantham/shrinkray/README.md

 Found.
 Redirecting to https://universalmusic.com
 ```

+### Load Testing

+Shrink Ray uses Artillery to perform load testing.
+To run the load tests:

+1. First create a new link via the cURL command above
+2. Copy the created slug from the new link
+3. Update the `test:load` script in `package.json` to paste in the slug
+4. Start the server `yarn dev`
+5. Run load tests `yarn test:load`

 ## Caveats

 1. This was my first time using Prisma so apologies for any missing idioms, but I really enjoyed it versus previous ORMs